-Accordingly, and notwithstanding the fact that the Acis deed (and most trust deeds) provide that the unpaid distribution is set aside as a separate trust (sub-trust), as it will be more generally the instance, the fact that the sub-trust amount is 'mingled' with the other resources of the trust will result in the application of section 109D.
+Accordingly, and notwithstanding the fact that the ASIC deed provides that the unpaid distribution is set aside as a separate trust (sub-trust), as it will be more generally the instance, the fact that the sub-trust amount is 'mingled' with the other resources of the trust will result in the application of section 109D.

-Consequently, and based on the application of TD 2022/11, a simple sub-trust arrangement where the relevant amount is not otherwise dealt with by the due date, by:
+Consequently and based on the application of TD 2022/11, a simple sub-trust arrangement where the relevant amount is otherwise dealt with by the due date:

-- (i) Paying the amount; - (ii) Placing the sub-trust amount on a complying loan agreement; or

-(iii) Allocating funds to the sub-trust amount for the sole and absolute benefit of the corporate beneficiary,
+- (i) Paying the amount; - (ii) Placing the sub-trust amount on a complying loan agreement; or - (iii) Allocating funds to the sub-trust amount for the sole and absolute benefit of the corporate beneficiary.